KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This extensions provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.

-Here the term renderer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
-This buffer will be referred to as the framebuffer.
-The framebuffer can be of varying range, precision and colorspace.
-This has an impact on the color gamut that can be displayed.

-After completion of one framebuffer it is output to the display, this is usually done by means of a swap-chain.
-The details of how the swap-chain works is outside the scope of this extension.
-KHR_displaymapping_pq specifies one method of mapping internal pixel values to that of the framebuffer.

 <figure>